-A structured academic and cultural preparation framework designed to help international students adapt to U.S. private and boarding schools before arrival, reducing early adaptation challenges and supporting institutional readiness.
+A structured pre-arrival academic and cultural readiness model for international students entering U.S. private and boarding schools, designed to reduce early-stage adaptation challenges and support institutional readiness.

 Why Pre-Arrival Academic Readiness Matters